bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js-103">103.
 Find the Mode of an Array of Numbers</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Calculate the mode, the most frequently occurring number(s), from an array of numbers.
-It identifies the number(s) with the highest frequency and returns them in an array.
+<p>Calculate the mode, the most frequently occurring number(s), from an array
+of numbers.
+It identifies the number(s) with the highest frequency and returns them in an array.</p>
 <pre>
 const mode = (arr) => {
 const frequency = {};